vsoch/algorithms/ransom-note/README.md

  - We have to assume that the count of the words is relevant (e.g., if I use a word from the magazine and there is only one, I can't use it again)
  - Empty string is not a word
  - The note is not empty, meaning that the empty string cannot be considered a valid note
+ - Since we cut out of the magazine, capitalization is important.

 Let's simplify the problem by changing it to: